Rebecca Frances Wetherall (1807-1855).

 Was she the Rebecca Wetherall mentioned in the Norfolk Chronicle of 19 July 1834, who was sentenced to a month in the House of Correction by the Yarmouth Mayor for an assault?
 No further information about the offence or defendant was given and no other offences appear to have been reported so perhaps it was a one-off.

-By the 1841 Census Rebecca was living in Garrisons Walk, Great Yarmouth, with her children, although I’ve found no other reference to this street.
-In 1851 they were at 7 Jays Buildings, Yarmouth, along with a couple of her grandchildren, including my 2nd great-grandfather Benjamin.
+By the 1841 Census Rebecca was living in Garrisons Walk, Great Yarmouth, with her children.
+In 1851 she was at 7 Jays Buildings, Great Yarmouth, along with her children and a couple of grandchildren, including my 2nd great-grandfather Benjamin.
 Rebecca died in April 1855 and was buried on the 30th of the month in Yarmouth.

 She had at least four children:

-• Thomas John Woods Wetherall (1836-????), my 3rd great-grand uncle.
-Baptised in Great Yarmouth on 7 December 1836 to Rebecca.
-He crops up in the 1841 and 1851 census records with his mother and siblings, although in the former he was listed as Jonathan and in the latter as John.
+- Thomas John Woods Wetherall (1836-????), my 3rd great-grand uncle.
+Thomas was baptised at St Nicholas’s in Great Yarmouth on 7 December 1836.
+He cropped up in the 1841 and 1851 Census records with his mother and siblings, although in the former he was listed as Jonathan and in the latter as John.
 Perhaps his middle names were a reference to his otherwise unknown father… I’ve not traced him beyond 1851.

-Sources: BMDs, census and other info at Ancestry.co.uk and Findmypast.co.uk (which also has the British Newspaper Archive).
-Records at Norfolk Family History Society.
+Sources: Birth, marriage, death, burial, census and other records at Ancestry.co.uk, Findmypast.co.uk and Norfolk Family History Society.